 Please see “How Am I Going to Get There?” at Pre-Arrival Information for Students

-For newly admitted international students, international student orientation will be offered both in-person and virtually.
+For newly admitted international students, international student orientation will be offered mostly in-person for the Spring 2022 semester.
 You can find the details on-line.
 As a new student, if you will be enrolling while residing in the United States, you must first attend Immigration Basics.
 You must register for immigration basics session in your University of Arkansas Application Portal.
 Before you attend immigration basics, please confirm that you have uploaded a copy of your passport, visa, I-94, and SIGNED I-20 or DS-2019 in your isslink account.
 For all students, both new and continuing, you need to check your UAConnect account to see if there are any holds that must be resolved before you can enroll.
-If you are unsure about a hold, please email firstname.lastname@example.org for details.
+If you are unsure about a hold, please email email@example.com for details.

 Graduate students should email firstname.lastname@example.org with the request to defer their acceptance for one consecutive semester, and in some cases it can be one consecutive academic year.

 The University of Arkansas follows the guidance of the Arkansas Department of Health regarding quarantine of travelers entering the U.S. from abroad.
-As of 04/06/2021, a 14 day quarantine is only required for travelers entering the United States from Inda.
-Please contact email@example.com for assistance if you will be subject to a quarantine period.
+As of Nov 1, 2021, no quarantine requirement were in effect for travelers arriving in or returning to Arkansas.
+Please contact firstname.lastname@example.org for assistance if you have any questions.

 If you will not be able to arrive to the United States before the start date of your assistantship, you must discuss your options with the department.
 If your duties are such that they can be fufilled remotely, then your department should contact Shelly Gahagans (email@example.com) AND Curt Rom (firstname.lastname@example.org).
 The final decision rests with the institution whether you will be able to work remotely or need to defer to a semester in which you reside in the United States.